arangodb/kube-arangodb/docs/design/pod_evication_and_replacement.md

 ### Image ID Pods

-The Image ID pods are starter to fetch the ArangoDB version of a specific ArangoDB image and fetch the docker sha256 of that image.
+The Image ID pods are started to fetch the ArangoDB version of a specific ArangoDB image and fetch the docker sha256 of that image.
 They have no persistent state.

 - Image ID pods can always be evicted from any node
 - Image ID pods can always be restarted on a different node.
-  There is no need to replace an image ID pod.
+  There is no need to replace an image ID pod, nor will it cause problems when 2 image ID pods run at the same time.
 - `node.kubernetes.io/unreachable:NoExecute` toleration time is set very low (5sec)
 - `node.kubernetes.io/not-ready:NoExecute` toleration time is set very low (5sec)